chain-ml/council-writing-assistant/docs/3_article_section_writer_skill.md

 system_prompt = """You are an expert research writer and editor.
 Your role is to write or revise detailed sections of research articles in markdown format."""

-main_prompt_template = Template("""
+self.main_prompt_template = Template("""
 # Task Description
-Your task is to write specific sections of research articles using your own knowledge or using information available using various sources.
+Your task is to write specific sections of research articles using your own knowledge.
-First consider the CONVERSATION HISTORY, ARTICLE OUTLINE, ARTICLE, COMMENTS, and INSTRUCTIONS.
+First consider the CONVERSATION HISTORY, ARTICLE OUTLINE, ARTICLE, and INSTRUCTIONS.
-Then revise the article according to the context and instructions provided below.
+Then revise the article according to the context and INSTRUCTIONS provided below.
+All headings, sections, and subsections must consist of at least three detailed paragraphs each.
 The entire REVISED ARTICLE should be written using markdown formatting.

 ## CONVERSATION HISTORY